Manzanilla olive: New olive cultivars

 With advancement of health benefits of the Mediterranean diet there has been a sharp rise in the consumption and use of olives and olive oil.
 The traditional cultivation systems have a steady but lower yield than is commercially viable, so newer alternative cultivars are sought that can be adapted to different geographical areas and mechanized harvesting.
 With more than two thousand recorded cultivars, clones or sub-clones, the use of various forms of grafting, free, cross- and self-pollination of trees creating hybrids, research is continually ongoing to find genetically dominant cultivars.
 Backcrossing or recurrent hybridization is also used.

 Australia

 With over eleven million trees in Australia covering 35,000 ha the Manzanilla has shown to adapt to the climate.

 Florida

 Manzanilla trees are pest and disease resistant, self-pollinating, and can survive temperatures as low as 12 °F. The University of Florida North Florida Research and Education Center planted five different types of olive cultivars to research if olives could be established in Florida.
 The climate does not get cold enough for the trees to become dormant, but growers have put liquid into the ground as a means to create dormancy.

 Louisiana

-Louisiana State University Ag Center has been performing field evaluations on fifteen varieties near Hammond and the Manzanilla has shown as one variety that could be cultivated south of the I-10/I-12 corridor for small crops or as ornamental trees.
+Louisiana State University Agricultural Center has been performing field evaluations on fifteen varieties near Hammond and the Manzanilla has shown as one variety that could be cultivated south of the I-10/I-12 corridor for small crops or as ornamental trees.